stellar/stellar-protocol/drafts/draft-0002.md

 There are two parts to the reference implementation (below).
 The second one (URI consumption) serves as an effective test case for the first one (URI generation).

 ## Reference Implementation

+The reference implementations only serve to demonstrate how the generated XDR can be signed and submitted to the test network along with some of the other code snippets included.
+The work of displaying the details of the transaction that the user will sign have not been implemented and has been left for wallet developers to implement.
+Furthermore, the pattern to start the signing script is not a secure pattern as it would expose the user’s secret key to the command line history and potentially to keyloggers as well and we strongly recommend that you do not use the same pattern in any of your own code.
+When looking over the reference implementation files please keep in mind that they are not tested and are designed only to serve as a Proof-Of-Concept for this SEP specification and are not meant to be used for anything other than that.

 **Reference Implementation to generate an XDR `Transaction` for a payment operation and sign it**:

 [https://gist.github.com/nikhilsaraf/ff3ae46116b6ae6dbdcd1743ad9495ec](https://gist.github.com/nikhilsaraf/ff3ae46116b6ae6dbdcd1743ad9495ec)